-The number of positive cases in Washington (and Spokane) has steadily increased, raising renewed concern among students, parents, faculty, staff and public health officials about the safety of returning to campuses.
-Additionally, we are bringing many students together in our campus community from other areas of the country and across the globe.
+The number of positive cases in Washington (and Spokane) continues to steadily increase, raising renewed concern among students, parents, faculty, staff and public health officials about the safety of returning to campuses.
+Additionally, this spring semester we are once again bringing many students together in our campus community from other areas of the country and across the globe.
 Isolation and quarantine are part of a comprehensive plan to reduce the risk of COVID-19 transmission on our campus.

 Isolation and quarantine are different: